HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/customizing_theme/portal_jsp_tag/dgn_ptlnavig.md

         For a portlet, this attribute indicates the state of the portlet window when it is displayed.
 If portlet state is not specified, the page is shown with the previous state of the portlet.
 This parameter is ignored if `layoutNode` is not set.

+        !!! note
-        **Note:** Use caution when you use this tag to address portlets in solo state.
+            Use caution when you use this tag to address portlets in solo state.
 The portlet must be able to exist in solo state that uses the `createReturnURI()` method.
 If a portlet without this method is placed in solo state, then users are forced to log out or close their browser windows to return to the portal.

     -   **themeTemplate="template\_name"**